TB-500HealingRecoveryPeptides

 Actin Regulation and Cell Migration

-The connection between actin sequestration and healing is direct: wound closure and tissue repair require cells to migrate toward the injury site, which depends on cytoskeletal reorganisation.
-By modulating G-actin availability, TB-500 accelerates the migration of keratinocytes, endothelial cells, and fibroblasts — the three cell types most critical to wound repair.
+The actin-to-healing link is direct: wounds close because cells crawl toward the injury, and crawling needs cytoskeletal reorganisation.
+By controlling G-actin availability, TB-500 speeds up migration of keratinocytes, endothelial cells, and fibroblasts — the three cell types that do most of the wound-repair work.

 Anti-Inflammatory Cytokine Modulation